MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 SAP's published APIs perform the same security checks that are performed in the SAP GUI.
 Also, Power Automate flows can be configured to query user authorization objects so apps, fields, and buttons are conditionally hidden or revealed to match the user experience in SAP.

-### How do we ensure traffic between the Power Platform and SAP is encrypted?
+### How do we ensure traffic between Power Platform and SAP is encrypted?

 We recommend using SAP's [Secure Network Communication (SNC)](https://help.sap.com/doc/saphelp_nw74/7.4.16/en-us/e6/56f466e99a11d1a5b00000e835363f/content.htm?no_cache=true), which is available via a connection setting when [configuring authentication](/power-automate/sap-integration/set-up-prepare#configure-authentication).

 ## Customization

-### How does the Power Platform handle custom fields in SAP?
+### How does Power Platform handle custom fields in SAP?

 The answer depends on where the custom fields reside in SAP: